Troubled air bag maker Takata says to return to profit in 2015/16

 Around 25 million cars have been recalled worldwide since 2008 over Takata air bag inflators that have erupted with too much force, spraying shrapnel inside the car.

-Takata forecast a net profit of 20 billion yen (108 million pounds) for the year through next March, on a 9 percent increase in global sales to 700 billion yen.
+Takata forecast a net profit of 20 billion yen ($167 million) for the year through next March, on a 9 percent increase in global sales to 700 billion yen.
 The profit compares with a loss of 29.6 billion yen in the just-ended financial year, when the company booked a special loss of 58.7 billion yen mostly to cover recall costs.

 Takata's forecast factors in a 7 billion yen expense to cover legal and consulting fees, but does not include other costs related to recalls.